-364 3.3.
+3.3.
 Dominant modes of velocity

-365 Empirical orthogonal functions (EOFs) were used to determine the dominant variability of the366 alongstream velocity over the shelfbreak and slope (Fig 8a-d).
-The first two modes explain 62%

-367 and 11% of the total variance, respectively.
-The spatial pattern of mode 1 consists of same-signed 368 values over the entire section.
-To visualize the associated velocity structure, we added the product 369 of the spatial pattern of mode 1 and positive/negative one standard deviation of the corresponding principal component (PC1) to the year-long mean section.
-In the former case the slope current is 370 371 strong and occupies most of the section, with only a weak signature of the eastward-flowing shelfbreak jet (Fig. 8e).
-In the latter situation the shelfbreak jet is strong, as is the eastward flow 372 373 of Atlantic water at depth.
-In this case the slope current is displaced off shore and weakened (Fig. 374 8g).
-The PC1 timeseries fluctuates frequently between positive and negative values, indicating that both states are common.
-In Fig. 8c we have marked occurrences of these two states which are 375 376 investigated below in detail.
+Empirical orthogonal functions (EOFs) were used to determine the dominant variability of the alongstream velocity over the shelfbreak and slope (Fig 8a-d).
+The first two modes explain 62.4% and 10.8% of the total variance, respectively.
+The spatial pattern of mode 1 consists of same-signed values over the entire section.
+To visualize the associated velocity structure, we added the product of the spatial pattern of mode 1 and positive/negative one standard deviation of the corresponding principal component (PC1) to the year-long mean section.
+In the former case the slope current is strong and occupies most of the section, with only a weak signature of the eastward-flowing shelfbreak jet (Fig. 8e).
+In the latter situation the shelfbreak jet is strong, as is the eastward flow of Atlantic water at depth.
+In this case the slope current is displaced off shore and weakened (Fig. 8g).